March 11, 2015

 Since 2013, yieldcos have been introduced to the market at a rapid pace.
 Initial public offerings have consisted of NextEra Energy Partners, NRG Yield, Brookfield Renewable Energy Partners, TransAlta Renewables, Pattern Energy Group, Abengoa Yield, Hannon Armstrong Sustainable Infrastructure, and TerraForm Power.2 Just in July, TerraForm Power’s IPO (SunEdison’s respective yieldco) raised $501.6 million.3 In the same month, the NextEra Energy Partners IPO (NextEra Energy’s respective yieldco) raised $442.7 million.4

 So why has this financial vehicle become so attractive so quickly?
 There seems to be no slow in yieldco IPOs; in late February, the two largest solar panel producers, First Solar and Sunpower, announced that they were considering a joint yieldco.
+With this announcement comes the possibility of many homes deciding to install solar panels, as well as businesses looking to have commercial solar panels fitted at the same time.
+As this could be beneficial to them in the long run.
 On the day of the announcement, First Solar’s stock rose 10.2% while Sunpower’s jumped 18%.5,6 The First Solar and Sunpower yieldco will be named 8point3 Energy Partners, initially consisting of 432 MW of U.S. photovoltaic projects.7 Concurrently, Canadian Solar is planning an IPO for late 2015; its intention is to create a global yieldco with operating assets in North America, Japan, and Europe.8

 There are two main reasons that explain the rapid rise in yieldcos.
 Credit Suisse investment banking director Christopher Radtke has postulated that their attractiveness is due to a lack of yield opportunities in the United States and a beneficial tax structure.9 U.S. treasuries remain at a near-zero interest rate, and corporate and municipal bonds provide little yield compared to the 5.5% yield typically offered by many yieldcos at the IPO stage.10 In addition to the higher yield, a large percentage of yieldco portfolios are composed of projects that historically qualified for the cash grant from the Section 1603 program before its 2012 expiration.
 The program allowed cash to flow into yieldcos without involving tax equity deals that are usually associated with passive ownership interest in assets and projects.11